Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

   - Salary band analysis in $10,000 increments, visualized by region.
 - Bonus Pay Allocation

 ### Data Analysis

 ### Power BI Dashboard

+### Insights
+- There is no significant gender paygap seen in the dataset.
+- 654 employees fall below the required $90,000 minimum salary.